skandala2023/Cloud-Image-Manager/README.md

 python app.py (To Run the flask app)

 ## Technologies Used
-Python flask
-html
-Google Cloud (for hosting website)
+Python flask, html, Google Cloud (for hosting website)

 ## Webiste Url
 34.106.224.155:8000